-The College signed a resolution agreement (Agreement) on August 10, 2017.
-When fully implemented, the Agreement will address the findings of noncompliance noted above, as well as resolve issues of accessibility pertaining to the rest of the College's website.
+The College signed a resolution agreement (Agreement) on August 14, 2017.
+When fully implemented, the Agreement will address issues noted above, as well as resolve issues of accessibility pertaining to the rest of the College's website.
 The College committed to take actions including: